-Principals of small law firms who earn less than $250,000 per year (the small law firm principal poverty level), invariably aren’t members of the Small Law Firm Profit Improvement Club.
+Principals of small law firms who earn less than $250,000 per year, invariably aren’t members of the Small Law Firm Profit Improvement Club.

 The total focus of the club is helping small law firms to improve profits, cash flow and practice valuation.

 You will receive a regular VIP newsletter and when you join you will be able to select from three current FREE webinars on different aspects of helping your practice grow.

 Of course we will add more resources all the time